Multi-state quantum simulations via model-space quantum imaginary time evolution: Methods

 \subsection{Simulation details}

 MSQITE and MS-QLanczos were implemented in our Python-based emulator package, {\sc Quket}\cite{quket}, which compiles other useful libraries such as {\sc OpenFermion}\cite{openfermion}, {\sc PySCF}\cite{pyscf}, and {\sc Qulacs}\cite{qulacs}, to perform quantum simulations.
 In all simulations, we used the STO-6G basis set and HF orbitals.
-The Jordan-Wigner transformation was employed to map the fermion operators to the qubit representation, such that $\alpha$ and $\beta$ spin orbitals were aligned alternately with the rightmost qubit represents the lowest energy $\alpha$ spin orbital. $\Delta\beta$ was set to 0.1 {\it a.u.} for QITE and MSQITE, and 0.05 {\it a.u.} for FSQITE.
-For the form of $\hat A$, we used the UCCGSD ansatz\cite{Barkoutsos18, Lee19, Tsuchimochi22B}.
+The Jordan-Wigner transformation was employed to map the fermion operators to the qubit representation, such that $\alpha$ and $\beta$ spin orbitals were aligned alternately with the rightmost qubit represents the lowest energy $\alpha$ spin orbital. $\Delta\beta$ was set to 0.1 {\it a.u.} for QITE and MSQITE, and 0.05 {\it a.u.} for FSQITE, and the UCCGSD ansatz\cite{Barkoutsos18, Lee19, Tsuchimochi22B} was employed for the form of $\hat A$, except for the noise simulations, for which the computational details are provided below.
+To ensure stable solutions to Eqs.(\ref{eq:Ma+b=0}) and (\ref{eq:sumMa+b=0}), we applied a truncation scheme to the singular values of the {\bf M} matrix.
+Specifically, we retained singular values that were greater than $10^{-7}$ times the largest singular value, as implemented in {\tt scipy.linalg.lstsq}\cite{scipy}.
 The Be 1$s$ orbital and the N 1$s$ and 2$s$ orbitals were not considered in the simulations.
 For H$_4$, the initial HF calculation was performed with the $C_{2h}$ symmetry instead of $D_{4h}$, to relax the orbitals.

+To perform noisy QITE simulations, we used Qiskit\cite{qiskit}, and the quantum noise was modeled by depolarizing error.
+The error rate for two-qubit gates was set to $p_2 = 10^{-2}, 5\times10^{-2},$ and $10^{-3}$, and that for one-qubit gates was set to $p_1 = p_2\times 0.1$.
+To mitigate the error, we used the zero-noise-extrapolation technique with exponential fitting\cite{Endo18}, only for two-qubit (CNOT) gates.
+For this simulation, the Hamiltonian of H$_4$ is transformed to the reduced representation by using the tapering-off technique\cite{Bravyi17,Setia20}.
+This resulted in the following four-qubit-Hamiltonian: